 2. Cold Compression Therapy

 If you want to take RICE to the next level, consider renting a cold therapy system for home use.
 Cold compression therapy uses the same concepts as RICE therapy but adds modern technology to the mix.
 Instead of holding an ice pack on your ankle, a cold therapy system uses a body-conforming wrap with integrated chambers that allow cold water and pressurized air to flow through the wrap.
-Circulating cold water stays at the same therapeutic temperature, and the pressurized air creates a pumping effect that rapidly reduces swelling.
+The water is constantly circulating, so it maintains a consistent temperature throughout the therapy.
+The pressurized air creates a pumping effect that mimics the muscles natural “squeeze and release” contractions, to help reduce swelling.

 The result is a longer-lasting, deeper-penetrating cold that helps damaged tissues heal faster.
 Cold therapy systems are also convenient to use because all you have to do is add ice and water to the system’s reservoir, apply the wrap, and rest with your leg elevated while the device does all the work.